-Short term - families who can look after children for up to two years and maybe longer.
+Short term - families who look after children for a few weeks, months or even years while plans are made for their future.
+It does not reflect the amount of time but that the arrangement is not a formal long term approved placement.
 The duration may be linked to further assessments of the child and other family members, together with court processes.
-Long terms plans can be formulated in short term placements.
+Long term plans can be formulated in short term placements.